How to finance your studies

 These grants or scholarships are usually awarded automatically to students admitted to the programme through their home institution.
-You may also have a look at our overview of student categories.

 In addition, Study in Norway presents an overview of scholarships and other types of funding for international students wishing to study in Norway.

 Despite Norway’s high living costs, students are able to manage well on reasonable budgets.
 An estimate of an average student budget in Norway is about NOK 10 400 per month (2016) for most expenses including housing, food, study materials, transport and activities.
 The following are approximations of common student costs:

 - Single room student housing: NOK 3000